 Digital twin model components

 A complete digital twin model comprises three main components: data, the model, and software.
 Data is the foundational element, as digital twins rely heavily on historical and real-time data collected from physical systems, including details about the system's operations and controllers.
-The model is the core of digital twins, comprising theory-based and data-driven models.
+The model is the core of these tools, comprising theory-based and data-driven models.
 Theory models are built on the principles of physical systems, while data-driven models are trained using historical and real-time data through techniques such as AI and data processing.
 This iterative training process enables continuous self-learning and updating of the model for accuracy.

 The software is the essential carrier that bridges physical systems and their digital representations.
 It incorporates the algorithms and code needed to create the digital twin models and ensures they function as intended.
 The software runs key functionalities such as representation, diagnosis, prediction, and decision-making.
-This enables the digital twin to provide optimized commands to the physical controller, enhancing the overall performance of the physical system.
+This enables the digital twin applications to provide optimized commands to the physical controller, enhancing the overall performance of the physical system.

-Applications of digital twins technology across industries
+Digital twins applications across industries

 Manufacturing

 Practical applications of digital twins include General Electric's use for predictive maintenance across various sectors, such as power generation and oil and gas, yielding reported customer savings of $1.5B.
-In the automotive industry, Tesla employs digital twins for every car manufactured, collecting real-time data to enable automatic adjustments and reconfiguration, which boosts operational accuracy and product performance.
+In the automotive industry, Tesla employs this technology for every car manufactured, collecting real-time data to enable automatic adjustments and reconfiguration, which boosts operational accuracy and product performance.
 These examples show digital twins' transformative power in enhancing productivity, reducing costs, and optimizing manufacturing processes.

 Read more: Digital twins in manufacturing: benefits, technologies and use cases